chromaui/learnstorybook.com/content/ui-testing-handbook/react/en/workflow.md

 commit: '83c4adf'
 ---

+It's easy to find tools that test different parts of the UI.
+But knowing how to combine them into a productive workflow is tricky.
+If you get it wrong, it spirals into a maintenance nightmare.

+Our workflow reduces the maintenance burden by reusing stories as test cases.
+Plus, we can spot bugs faster by testing at the component level.

-It should be seamless to build and test UI components.
-This workflow reduces maintenance burden while giving flexibility in how you run tests.
-This chapter showcases the UI testing workflow by adding in the ability to delete a task.
+This chapter demonstrates the entire UI testing workflow by adding in the ability to delete a task.

 <img style="max-width: 500px;" src="/ui-testing-handbook/ui-testing-workflow.png" />